Information and how to apply for the Medical Training Initiative (MTI) scheme

 Further important information

-- We must receive all aspects of your application by the 8th of February 2017 for your application to be eligible for assessment by our MTI Selection Panel.
-Any incomplete applications after the 8th of February 2017 will not be assessed.
+- We must receive all aspects of your application by 8 February 2017 for your application to be eligible for assessment by our MTI Selection Panel.
+Any incomplete applications after 8 February 2017 will not be assessed.

 - There is no flexibility in the criteria for the scheme.
 All applicants must ensure they obtain the correct IELTS score and have the required amount of postgraduate training with no gaps in employment in the last 12 months.